- Trust bank account use

 You can keep your compensation and still claim means-tested benefits if your compensation is protected by a personal injury trust.
 Personal injury trust or special needs trust or compensation protection trust and protection of State means-tested benefits.
 All names used … Continue reading

 Do I need a personal injury trust to protect my compensation A personal injury trust is the only legitimate way to hold compensation and still receive state means tested benefits.
-A personal injury trust is an … Continue reading
+A personal injury trust is an opportunity to use your … Continue reading

 Most means tests for benefits look at your capital and income.
 Working tax credits is not a means-tested benefit.
 It is an adjustment to your earnings based on your income alone.
 So what protection is provided by a personal injury … Continue reading

 To create a trust for personal injury compensation you need a trust deed.
 This is a legal document which creates the trust and appoints your trustees.
 Once your trust document is complete the next step is for the trustees to … Continue reading